chialab/dna/docs/templates.md

 ### Conditionals

-You can create conditional interpolations based on a boolean value using ternary operator or logical expression which results in a template or any other value:
+You can create conditional expressions based on a boolean value using ternary operator or logical expression which results in a template or any other value:

 ```ts
 html`